onyeachufavour95/onyeachufavour95/README.md

-# Hi there! 👋 I'm Onyeachu Favour
+# Hi there I'm Onyeachu Favour

-- 👀 I’m interested in data analysis
+I’m interested in data analysis
-- 🌱 I’m currently learning new data visualization techniques
-- 💞️ I’m looking to collaborate on projects related to data analysis and visualization
-- 📫 You can reach me via email at onyeachufavour95@gmail.com
+I’m currently learning new data visualization techniques I’m looking to collaborate on projects related to data analysis and visualization You can reach me via email at onyeachufavour95@gmail.com I love exploring new datasets and finding hidden insights.
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love exploring new datasets and finding hidden insights!

 <!---
 onyeachufavour95/onyeachufavour95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.